payjoin/rust-payjoin/README.md

-# Payjoin Language Bindings
+# Payjoin language bindings

-Welcome!
-This repository creates libraries for various programming languages, all using the Rust-based [Payjoin](https://github.com/payjoin/rust-payjoin) as the core implementation of BIP178, sourced from the [Payjoin Dev Kit](https://payjoindevkit.org/).
+This repository creates libraries for various programming languages, all using the Rust-based [Payjoin](https://github.com/payjoin/rust-payjoin) as the core implementation of BIP178, sourced from the [Payjoin Dev Kit].

-Our mission is to provide developers with cross-language libraries that seamlessly integrate with different platform languages.
-By offering support for multiple languages, we aim to enhance the accessibility and usability of Payjoin, empowering developers to incorporate this privacy-enhancing feature into their applications, no matter their preferred programming language.
+The primary focus of this project is to provide developers with cross-language libraries that seamlessly integrate with different platform languages.
+By offering support for multiple languages, we aim to enhance the accessibility and usability of Payjoin, empowering developers to incorporate this privacy-enhancing feature into their applications regardless of their preferred programming language.

 With a commitment to collaboration and interoperability, this repository strives to foster a more inclusive and diverse ecosystem around Payjoin and BIP178, contributing to the wider adoption of privacy-focused practices within the Bitcoin community.
 Join us in our mission to build a more private and secure future for Bitcoin transactions through Payjoin and BIP178!

 **Current Status:**
-This project is in the pre-alpha stage and currently in the design phase.
-The first language bindings available will be for Python, followed by Swift and Kotlin.
-Our ultimate goal is to provide Payjoin implementations for Android, iOS, Java, React, Python Native, Flutter, C#, and Golang.
+This is a pre-alpha stage and is currently in the design phase.
+The first language bindings available will be for Python followed by Swift and Kotlin.
+The ultimate goal is to have Payjoin implementations for Android, iOS, Java, React, Python Native, Flutter, C# and Golang.

-## Supported Target Languages and Platforms
+## Supported target languages and platforms

 Each supported language and the platform(s) it's packaged for has its own directory.
-The Rust code in this project is in the `src` directory and is a wrapper around the [Payjoin Dev Kit] to expose its APIs uniformly using the [mozilla/uniffi-rs] bindings generator for each supported target language.
+The Rust code in this project is in the src directory and is a wrapper around the [Payjoin Dev Kit] to expose its APIs in a uniform way using the [mozilla/uniffi-rs] bindings generator for each supported target language.

-The directories below include instructions for using, building, and publishing the native language bindings for [Payjoin Dev Kit] supported by this project.
+The below directories include instructions for using, building, and publishing the native language binding for [Payjoin Dev Kit] supported by this project.

 | Language | Platform              | Published Package | Building Documentation             | API Docs |
 |----------|-----------------------|-------------------|------------------------------------|----------|